basip/link/upgrade-link-v1.1.x/README.md

 2021-11-04 12:16:54,538 INFO success: laravel-queue-alerts_00 entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
 ```

-And then check Link accessability in browser
+Then check if Link application is available in your browser.

 ### Thanks